Recreational Boating Incidents and Fatalities in Oregon

 The Marine Board tracks all recreational boating-related fatalities (paddle, oar, sail, and motor).
 This is a federal requirement in each state by the U.S. Coast Guard for nationwide statistics.

-Incident reports are, by statute, confidential and not open to public or media review.
-Please note: recreational boating statistics do not include those deaths which happen across state lines, are commercial in nature (charter, guide, industrial, etc.) or occur after a person has purposefully left the vessel (to swim, etc.).
-The Marine Board has adopted Federal law for Accident Reporting as it pertains to documenting accident and fatality statistics.
+Incident reports are, by statute, confidential and not open to the public or media review.
+Please note: recreational boating statistics do not include those deaths which happen across state lines, are commercial in nature (charter, outfitter guide, industrial, etc.), or occur after a person purposefully left the vessel (to swim, etc.).

-The largest percentage of accidents and fatalities occur on rivers or in the Pacific Ocean's surf zone.
+The largest percentage of incidents and fatalities occur on rivers or in the Pacific Ocean's surf zone.
 Boat operators need to develop special skills to safely navigate any change in conditions.

-If you've never boated a particular waterway or are new to boating, go with a registered outfitter/guide and consider joining a rafting club to gain more experience and skills to run a river.
-For the ocean, go with a registered guide or charter.
+If you've never boated a particular waterway or are new to boating, go with a registered outfitter/guide.
+It's also worth considering joining a boating club to gain more experience and skills to run a river.
+For the Pacific Ocean, go with a registered guide or charter.

 Want to see if a charter or outfitter guide is registered with the Marine Board?
 Visit our Boat Oregon Store.
-Click on "Online Services" in the upper right-hand corner of the page and click on "Guides and Charters Lists to search).
+Click on "Online Services" in the upper right-hand corner of the page.
+Then click on "Guides and Charters Lists" to search.